CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 • It does not offer instant query resolution as emails take longer to respond.
 This is a big negative as Forrester Research claims that “41% of consumers expect an email response within six hours.”

-• It requires a lot of special skills such as the ability the read the user’s mind and read between the lines.
+• It requires many special skills, such as the ability to read the user’s mind and read between the lines.
 The communication is more indirect and can get convoluted.
 All in all, the context of the communication can easily get lost amidst multiple email exchanges.

 Social Media Support: